 - Preheat your oven to 425° F.

 - Lightly oil your fingers.
 Pour the dough into the skillet using your fingers to pull it out of the bottom of the bowl.
 It will be sticky!
 Press the dough around gently to even it out.

 - Cover skillet loosely with plastic wrap and/or a tea towell.
 Let it proof (or rise) for an additional 30 minutes.
 I spread some olive oil on the wrap to keep it from sticking to the top of the dough.

-- Sprinkle the top with the herbs, and add some pretty olive slices if you want to make it pretty!
+- Sprinkle the top with the herbs, and add some pretty olive slices!
 (A drizzle of olive oil and some flaky sea salt sprinkled on the top looks lovely too!)